Christ-Mind-Teachings/cmi-www/_acq/welcome.md

       <a class="header">The Raj Material</a>
       <div class="description">
         <p>
           Raj has been sharing wisdom and inspiration through Paul Tuttle since 1982.
-Paul has written two books on his experience with Raj, <em>You ARE the Answer</em> and <em>Graduation</em>, both of which are available in the library.
-Raj has also facilitated an enlightening ACIM Study Group since 2002.
+Paul has written two books on his experience with Raj, <em>You ARE the Answer</em> and <em>Graduation</em>, both of which are available here.
+Raj has also facilitated an enlightening ACIM Study Group since 2002; the text and audio for all sessions (over 400) is available.
         </p>
         <p>
           Click on the cover image to go to the Raj Material homepage.